Wader Care & DIY Repair

 Getting your waders to and from your favorite angling spot is important.

-Wader Washing Recommendation: Take wading belt off waders and zip suspenders into front pocket prior to washing waders.
+Wader Washing Recommendation: Take the wading belt off and zip the suspenders into front pocket prior to washing waders.
+Make sure to zip all pockets.

-If water does not bead off the fabric, it may be time to evaluate and consider reapplying the DWR treatment.
+If water does not bead off the fabric, it may be time to consider reapplying a DWR treatment.
 We recommend Nikwax products for both waders and other technical outerwear pieces.
-Please note, many of these products recommend using a dryer which is fine for everything except for waders.
-A hair dryer works just fine to dry the waders and apply a small amount of heat.
+Please note, many of these products recommend using a dryer which is fine for everything except waders.